 APA undertakes that it will not stay on the land any longer than is reasonably necessary, must leave the land as nearly as possible in the same condition as it was in before entry and will co-operate as much as possible with the owner and occupier of the land, and do as little damage as possible and must, if required within 2 years from the exercise of the powers, make full compensation to the owner of and all parties interested in any land for any damage sustained by them in consequence of the exercise of the powers.

+in consequence of the exercise of the powers.

 Signed (an authorised officer of APA)

+DATE:

 LAND SURVEY ENTRY AGREEMENT